-Welcome to Warwickshire County Council's Becoming a Childminder briefing document.
-This document has been designed to help you to understand the role of a Childminder, what is involved and steps that you need to take to become registered.
-Within this document there is information and guidance, which includes information from Ofsted.
+Welcome to Warwickshire County Council's Becoming a Childminder Briefing document.
+This document has been designed to help you to understand the role of a Childminder, what is involved and the steps that you need to take to become a registered childminder.
+Within this document the information and guidance provided is taken from the EYFS Framework, DfE and Ofsted.
 Please take your time reading through each section.

 We hope you find this document helpful.
-Please contact the team if you have any further questions or need ongoing support or advice - The Early Years Business Support team - $01926742633 - \underline{earlyyears@warwickshire.gov.uk}$
+Please contact the Early Years Business and Sufficiency team if you have any further questions or need ongoing support or advice - The Early Years Business Support team - 01926 742633 - earlyyears@warwickshire.gov.uk